 The Calakmul Biosphere Reserve was established as a natural protected area in 1989 and it is a Unesco World Heritage site from 2002.

-The city of Calakmul was the capital of the reign of the Kaan, in the classic period between the 3rd and 7th century, and it seems that it reached the 100.000 inhabitant, second only to the capital of Tenochititlan, the Atzecan city, on which Mexico city has been eventually built.
+The city of Calakmul was the capital of the reign of the Kaan, in the classic period between the 3rd and 7th century, and it seems that it reached the 100.000 inhabitants, second only to the capital of Tenochtitlan, the Aztecan city, on which Mexico city has been eventually built.

-It is so incredible how much advanced this population was in astronomy and Agricoltural technology, engineering and architecture.
+It is so incredible how much advanced this population was in astronomy and Agricultural technology, engineering, and architecture.
 It was in fact

 One of the things that impressed me the most while visiting any of those archeological sites is how secular trees are rooted over massive blocks of stone and it is not rare to find vegetation on top of an ancient tower.
 Fascinating!

-If you love to climb up you will have your own natural amusement park in Calakmul, where you can reach the top of the main structures; just do it with respect and paying much attention on where you put your feet.
+If you love to climb up you will have your own natural amusement park in Calakmul, where you can reach the top of the main structures; just do it with respect and paying much attention to where you put your feet.
 Especially if it has rained, it can be slippery.
-The view of an infinite green carpet from the top is mesmerising.
+The view of an infinite green carpet from the top is mesmerizing.

 There is so much to know and see about this site that you will need a full day to visit and yet it wouldn’t be enough!
-I would wholeheartedly suggest you to hire a local guide for the entire time so that you can make the most of it and learn about the local spices of flora and fauna that grow here and more details on the mayan civilisation besides local anecdotes.
-You can ask the office of pro natura to find a guide for you.
+I would wholeheartedly suggest you should hire a local guide for the entire time so that you can make the most of it and learn about the local spices of flora and fauna that grow here and more details on the Mayan civilization besides local anecdotes.
+You can ask the office of Pro Natura to find a guide for you.

 It’s going to be very hot and sweaty day but all worth it.